toolforge/paws/README.md

 ### Settings up a development environment

 It is possible to run a fully-functioning PAWS system inside [minikube](https://minikube.sigs.k8s.io/docs/)!
 You don't need access to the secrets.yaml file to do it either, since the defaults mostly support it.
-At this time, you need to set it up with a cluster version before 1.22, most likely.

 You will need to install minikube (tested on minikube 1.23) and [helm](https://helm.sh) and kubectl on your system.
 When you are confident those are working, start minikube with:
- - `minikube start --kubernetes-version=v1.20.11`
+ - `minikube start --kubernetes-version=v1.21.8`
  - `minikube addons enable ingress`
 (from the top level of this repo): install the dependencies for the PAWS dev environment with these steps: